 Sam is the manager of a small ice cream factory.
 His children 15-year-old Liam and 12-year-old Amelia want to work in the factory to earn money over the holidays.
 After a discussion of the risks with his production manager Sam allows Liam to work in the production line as trainee under the supervision of the production manager.

 He must undergo the same induction and training as other trainee production workers.
 Due to her age Amelia is not able to safely work in the plant so he arranges for her to work as an assistant to the office manager, helping with administrative work in non-production areas of the factory.

 He arranges for the plant manager to take her on a guided tour of the factory so she can see how the production process works.
 Health and safety rules for young workers is not about excluding them; it is about identifying and managing risk effectively so they can take part in a safe and appropriate way.

-WorkSafe guidelines for young people in the workplace –
+For further information about having young people in the workplace

 Special Thanks to Lachlan for providing photos of someone who has a few more years to go before he can go to work with dad 🙂